If you are a vegetarian…

 - Ash Reshteh (legumes, herbs, noodles, served with whey sauce)

 - Ash Gandom (legumes and wheat with herbs)

 - Ash Anar (rice, lentils and Pomegranate sauce)

-Cold dishes are mainly for hot summer days and usually have yoghurt because of its cool nature
+Cold dishes are mainly for hot days of summer and usually made of yoghurt due of its cool nature.

 - Ab Doogh Khiar (Yogurt, cucumber, walnut and dried mint)

 - Mast o Khiar (Yogurt and cucumber)

 VEGETARIAN GILANI DISHES THAT YOU HAVE TO TRY!

 Rash was registered as an innovative city in UNESCO list and it is due to its amazing cuisine.
 If you travel to Rasht, you will have a great chance to taste some of these fantastic dishes which most of them are categorized as vegetarian dishes in Iran.

 - Mirza Ghasemi (eggplant with tomato, garlic and eggs) you probably find it in other parts of the country as well.